Robust Frequent Directions with Application in Online Learning: The Proof of Theorem

-The first three equalities are direct from the procedure of the algorithm, and the last one is due to $\V^\utm$ is column orthonormal.
+The first three equalities are direct from the procedure of the algorithm, and the last one is based on the fact that $\V^\utm$ is column orthonormal.
 The first inequality comes from the triangle inequality of spectral norm.
-The last one can be obtain by the result (\ref{bound:sv}) of Lemma \ref{property:FD}. \end{proof}
+The last one can be obtained by the result (\ref{bound:sv}) of Lemma \ref{property:FD}. \end{proof}